What You Need To Shelter In Place

 Move Everything to a Room

-For example, every blanket, couch cushion, or anything warm you have should all be moved to one room, if possible.
+For example, every blanket, couch cushion, or other warm item you have should be moved to one room, if possible.
 Keep in mind that staying together and moving close together can also help keep you warm.

 Cover Up the Cracks

-One thing you can do to help when the utilities have gone out is to cover up the cracks.
-Any cracks in the windows or doors should be sealed with extra blankets or plastic.
+One thing you can do to help when the utilities go out is to cover the cracks.
+Any cracks in the window frames or doors should be sealed with extra blankets or plastic.
 Plastic sheeting and duct tape are your new best friends.

 Don’t Forget Ventilation

-Now that you know how to create a warm room in cold weather and how to create a cooler room in warm weather, you are a little more prepared.
-In case of a pandemic emergency, you also need to know about a Shelter in Place, in case you’re not able to evacuate.
+Now that you know how to create a warm room in cold weather and a cooler room in warm weather, you are a little more prepared.
+In case of an unforeseen emergency, you also need to know about a Shelter in Place, in case you’re not able to evacuate.

 Now, what do you do when an emergency happens?
 Let’s go over this!

-Step Two: Go to your HVAC system and turn it off right away.
+Step Two: Go to your HVAC system and turn it off right away if the emergency involves air quality.

-Step Five: Leave the SIP room when you are instructed to do so.
+Step Five: Leave the SIP room when instructed.

 Step Six: Make sure you ventilate your house when possible and when it’s safe.